China moves rocket into place for nation’s 1st Mars mission

 The timelines for such missions are daunting and the countries involved are striving to take best advantage of a one-month window in which Mars and Earth are in ideal alignment on the same side of the sun, minimizing travel time and fuel use.
 Such a window opens only once every 26 months.

-Preparations have also had to continue amid the coronavirus outbreak, which in part prompted Europe and Russia to drop their plans to send a life-seeking rover to Mars this summer.
+Preparations have continued amid the coronavirus outbreak, which in part prompted Europe and Russia to drop their plans to send a life-seeking rover to Mars this summer.

 Each spacecraft will travel more than 480 million kilometers (300 million miles) before reaching Mars next February.
 In the process, they will loop out beyond Earth’s orbit and sync up with Mars’ more distant orbit around the sun.